lmoffereins/gravityforms-submit-once/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed submitting multiple entries when using multiple browser login sessions

 = 1.2.0 =
 * Added setting for a message to show when the form is already submitted
 * Added Dutch translation